yashwant-shrivastava/crawler-google-places/README.md

 If you want to run the actor on the [Apify platform](https://apify.com), you need to have at least a few proxy IPs to avoid being blocked by Google.
 You can use your free Apify Proxy trial or you can subscribe to one of [Apify's subscription plans](https://apify.com/pricing).

 ### Compute unit consumption
-It is recommended to run the actor with at least 8GB memory.
+We recommend that you run the actor with at least 8GB memory.
 On the Apify platform, 8GB memory gives you:
 - 100 Google place details for 1-2 compute units
 - 100 Google place details with images and reviews for 4-8 compute units - the usage really depends on the number of images and reviews for each place scraped.